Denbigh Alliance Multi Academy Trust logo

 Attendance Frequently Asked Questions

-What happens if my child does not attend school without parental notification?
+What happens if my child does not attend school and I haven’t informed the school?

-Parents/carers should report all absence by 8:00am on each day of absence from school.
-Our Attendance Team will enter all reported absences and will follow procedures to make contact where absence has not been reported.
-This can include telephone calls, letters and home visits.
+Parents/Carers should report all absence by 8:00am on each day of absence from school.
+In the event our Attendance Team has not received communication from parents/carers reporting their child’s absence, they will attempt to make contact to establish reason for absence which can include telephone calls, letters and home visits.

-What happens if my child is persistently absent?
+What happens if my child attends school irregularly?

-If Attendance fails to improve then you may be subject to legal action, for more information on Attendance Intervention please see the Attendance Policy
+If students fail to secure regular attendance, despite support from Denbigh School, then parents/carers may be subject to legal action, for more information on Attendance Intervention please see the Attendance Policy .

 What happens if my child is late to school?

-Students are expected to attend every day and arrive by 8:25am, before the start of the school day at 8:30am.
+Students are expected to attend every day and arrive to their tutorial classroom by 8:25am, before the start of the school day at 8:30am.
 Punctuality to all sessions and lessons is important.

 A student who arrives after the start of the school day, but before the registers have closed at 9:00am will be marked as ‘late’ to that session, using the appropriate code in this circumstance.
-A student who arrived after the start of the school day and after the registers have closed at 9:00am will be marked as ‘late’ to that session, using the appropriate code in this circumstance.
+A student who arrived after the start of the school day, without a previously authorised reason, and after the registers have closed at 9:00am will be marked as ‘late’ to that session, using the appropriate code in this circumstance.
 This is considered an unauthorised absence.

 Like attendance, we monitor punctuality closely.
-Every week the Attendance Team will identify the students that have been late on multiple occasions each week.
-A Letter will be sent to you via ParentMail to inform you of your child’s persistent lateness.
+Every week the Attendance Team will identify students that have been late on multiple occasions each week.
+A letter will be sent to you via ParentMail to inform you of your child’s persistent lateness.
+We ask that you address these concerns with your child or reach out to the Attendance Team if you are having issues getting your child to school on time.

 Can I take my child on holiday during term time?